 - 2 sprigs fresh thyme

 - 2 bay leaves

-- Remove the turkey to a platter to rest for 15-20 minutes, tenting lightly with foil to keep warm.
+- When done, remove the turkey to a platter to rest for 15-20 minutes, tenting lightly with foil to keep warm.

 - Carve turkey and serve with gravy.